lytvyn-dev/lytvyn-dev/README.md

 ### About me:
 As a Front-end developer, I combine creativity and technical skills to create impressive websites.
 I specialize in HTML, CSS, and JavaScript to design visually appealing and user-friendly interfaces.
 I enjoy pushing limits and achieving outstanding outcomes that make a lasting impression.

-At the moment, I am participating in TeamChallenge.
-Our team of 8 people creates a marketplace.

 I am also developing in fullstack to be more flexible and bring more benefit to my future team.

 ###